 And, I thought, “I want to solve a problem for people with sensory sensitivity.
 More importantly, I wanted to do this by harnessing the power of technology.
 Because I know we can use technology to solve a daily-life problem and I don’t see anyone else with the solution.
-Not occupational therapy, nor education, or even health care.
+Not occupational therapy, not education, not health care.

-While more and more events, locations, products, and services are sensory-friendly, more people are now looking for those sensory-friendly experiences.
+Meanwhile, more and more events, locations, products, and services are sensory-friendly, more people are now also looking for those sensory-friendly experiences.
 Thankfully, many people, businesses, and organizations help and influence events, locations, products, and services to adopt sensory-friendly practices.

-Experiences that are disrupted by busy, noisy, and bright is an everyday occurrence for 1/3 of the population (that’s our rough math of all the groups of people who report, or self-identify, with additional sensory sensitivity or sensory overload).
-Those are people with autism, anxiety, PTSD, concussion, hearing loss, and many other chronic conditions.
+Experiences that are disrupted by busy, noisy, and bright is an everyday occurrence for 1/3 of the population.
+That’s our rough math of all the groups of people who report, or self-identify, with additional sensory sensitivity or sensory overload.
+For example, those are people with autism, anxiety, PTSD, concussion, hearing loss, and many other chronic conditions.
+Invariably you know someone with that underlying condition in your friend or family group.
 In addition, sensory sensitivity simply happens more often in a world that is increasingly busy, noisy, and bright.

 Furthermore, that “1/3 of the population” who are sensory sensitive is on the rise.
-Many of those underlying conditions are being diagnosed at increasing rates as people become more educated and aware.
+Notwithstanding the fact that many of those underlying conditions are being diagnosed at increasing rates as people become more educated and aware.

 We searched the number of Google News items around just 5 possible data points and found it has increased exponentially in the last 5 years.
 The results?
 From negligible in 2015 to 698 by mid-November of this year.